cduck/feynman_path/README.md

-# Feynman Path Integral Diagram for Quantum Circuits
+# Feynman Path Sum Diagram for Quantum Circuits

-A visualization tool for the Feynman Path Integral applied to quantum circuits.
+A visualization tool for the Feynman Path Sum applied to quantum circuits.
 The [path integral formulation](https://en.wikipedia.org/wiki/Path_integral_formulation) is an interpretation of quantum mechanics that can aid in understanding superposition and interference.

-Path integral:
+Path sum:

 <img src="https://raw.githubusercontent.com/cduck/feynman_path/master/examples/no-entanglement.png" width="991.5" />